All the best Amazon Boxing Day deals for an end of year bargain

 This mid-range 65in Panasonic TV has a massive 48 per cent reduction, saving you almost £600.
 It’s a 4K HDR10+ TV with local dimming technology for improved contrast, plus Dolby vision and Dolby atmos signal processing, so you know the sound quality and picture are going to be top notch.
 Better yet, it works with Alexa and the Google Assistant, and comes with Freeview Play built-in, letting you control on-demand entertainment with just your voice.

-One for the coffee connoisseur, this grinder has just shy of 20 per cent off and it’s one of our favourites.
+One for the coffee connoisseur, this grinder has17 per cent off and it’s one of our favourites.
 Featuring in our guide to the best coffee grinders, our tester voted it as the best “hi-tech” option, calling it “a good-looking bit of kit with a funky digital display”.

 “With 18 grind settings, you can choose exactly how coarse you want your grounds, while the LCD display makes it fairly self-explanatory to use, and you have the ability to decide in advance how many cups of coffee you want, along with a handy, well-designed container to store it in and transport elsewhere,” they said.
 “Clearly a premium product, it doesn’t come cheap, but it will offer serious coffee fans plenty of options when it comes to creating the perfect brew.”